 In contrast to traditional pricing schemes for blockchain data storage systems based on the number of data accesses, Arweave proposes a permanent pricing scheme for blockchain data storage~\cite{williams2019arweave}.
 In Arweave's pricing scheme, a data node is rewarded for long-term data storage, i.e., when a node creates a new data block to prove storage, the storage capacity of that proof is used as a tariff for the Arweave network to reward the node.
 When a node stops storing data blocks, Arweave does not penalize the node but stops rewarding it.
 In Arweave, users pay a transaction fee for uploading data, a portion of which goes to the miner, while the network retains the rest.
-In~\cite{liu2020economics}, the authors propose a resilient incentive mechanism for blockchain data storage that enables a longer-term, healthier ecology of blockchain data storage systems.
+To improve sustainability of blockchain-based data storage systems running on edge nodes, the authors in~\cite{liu2020economics} propose a resilient incentive mechanism for blockchain data storage that enables a longer-term, healthier ecology of blockchain data storage systems.
 Their proposed incentive scheme allows multiple blockchains to balance increasing storage requirements with decreasing mining revenues.
-Moreover, the authors in~\cite{daniel2022ipfs} model the incentive scheme for blockchain data storage as a two-stage game analyzing a Nash equilibrium with negative externalities and unfair lagged prices.
+Moreover, to improve fairness of the data storage systems running among heterogeneous nodes, the authors in~\cite{daniel2022ipfs} model the incentive scheme for blockchain data storage as a two-stage game analyzing a Nash equilibrium with negative externalities and unfair lagged prices.

-\subsubsection{Blockchain-based Data Sharing}
+\subsubsection{\textbf{Blockchain-based Data Sharing}}